 In particular, the more specific details you can provide about exactly what you’re doing and seeing on your end, the better we’ll be able to understand and diagnose your problem.
 Please be sure to include the following:

 - The URL to the blog you are having trouble with.

 - The URL to any specific post, page, image, or other item you are having trouble with.

 - A detailed description of what went wrong, what you have tried so far, what you were expecting to happen, and what you would like to happen.

 - Your username and the associated email address if you are having trouble with a user account.

 - A screenshot of the problem, if applicable.

 Live Chat Support

-If you have the Business upgrade, you have access to priority live chat support.
+If you own a plan upgrade, you have access to live chat support on business days.

 We do not provide phone support.
 All support is done through online communication.